Ctt011/CuisineCritique/README.md

      - `rating`: User rating for the recipe.
      - `review`: Review text submitted by users.
 ---
-## Data Cleaning and Preprocessing
+## Data Cleaning and Exploratory Data Analysis

 ### Key Steps:
 1. **Merging**: Combine the recipes and interactions datasets on the `recipe_id` column to link recipe details with their ratings.